 While traditionally known as the federal law that required women be given similar opportunity to participate in athletics as men, Title IX protects every ones’ right to be free from discrimination on the basis of sex or gender in connection with all university related activities and opportunities.
 Discrimination on the basis of sex generally includes sexual harassment and sexual assault and may include dating violence, domestic violence, and “bullying” on the basis of sex, gender, or gender stereotypes.

-- Protects students in connection with all academic, educational, extra-curricular, athletic, and other programs of the school, including school-sponsored or condoned activities (off-campus trips, sororities and fraternities affiliated with school, etc.).
+- Protect students in connection with all academic, educational, extra-curricular, athletic, and other programs of the school, including school-sponsored or condoned activities (off-campus trips, sororities and fraternities affiliated with school, etc.).

-- It may cover activity that occurs off school grounds if there is carry-over into the educational setting (e.g., if a student is sexually assaulted off-campus by another student and must continue to interact with or see the assailant on campus)
+- Cover activities that occur off school grounds if there is carry-over into the educational setting (e.g., if a student is sexually assaulted off-campus by another student and must continue to interact with or see the assailant on campus)